Cycle

 Coast to Coast Packhorse Logo White

-The UK’s only travel company specialising in Alfred Wainwright’s C2C Way route.
+The UK’s only travel company specialising in Alfred Wainwright’s Coast to Coast route.

 Cycle the

 The Coast to Coast cycling route is a UK based biking trip across stunning landscape from St Bee’s to Robin Hood’s Bay.
-The C2C bike ride is more than 280km over varied terrain.
+The C2C bike ride is more than 174 miles (280km) over varied terrain.
 However, the routes for cyclists can be altered to be even longer.
-Each of Packhorse’s coast to coast cycling tour packages is bespoke.
+Each of Packhorse’s Coast to Coast cycling tour packages is bespoke.
 Therefore riders can choose whether they want to spend three days or a week making the trip, depending on your fitness, experience and cycling style.

 Our cycling tour packages reflect our expertise.
-Specifically, we specialise in the coast to coast journey first set out by Alfred Wainwright.
-We offer mountain biking options as well as road bike options.
+Specifically, we specialise in the Coast to Coast journey first set out by Alfred Wainwright.

 C2C Road Biking